andyl/rfx/README.md

 @callback rfx_code(input_source_code) :: {:ok, changelist} | {:error, String.t}

 @doc """
-Returns an changelist for a single file,  with directives for transformed source code, and with directives to rename the file according to the Operation rules.
+Returns an changelist for a single file,  with directives for edited source code, and with directives to rename the file according to the Operation rules.
 """
 @callback rfx_file(input_file_name, args) :: {:ok, changelist} | {:error, String.t}